Why is a Yellow-hammer called a Yellow-hammer? - NewsBreak

 Yet these feathers aren’t what gives the bird the name Yellow-hammer.

-According to the Alabama Department of Conservation and Natural resources, the name actually has to do with a bit of Huntsville History.Local LaGrange elementary school wins Spirit Award in 2022 Gobble Chase
+According to the Alabama Department of Conservation and Natural resources, the name actually has to do with a bit of Huntsville History.Father, son found dead after hours long standoff at Tennessee home

 The department said the name actually comes from a nickname of a Civil War Era cavalry unit made up of young men from Huntsville called the “yellowhammer company because of brilliant yellow bits of cloth on their sleeves, collars, and much like the birds, coattails.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.